LOADING

 img

-The 21st century is one in which industry is rapidly changing, perhaps more quickly than ever before.
-Vendors and technology users integrate data science and machine learning platforms into the very fabric and design of their industries.
+The 21st century is one in which industry is rapidly changing, perhaps more quickly than ever.
+Vendors and technology users integrate data science and machine learning platforms into their industries’ very fabric and design.
 These days, it’s almost impossible to find a vendor or industry leader who doesn’t rely on data science or machine learning in some capacity.

-That being said, some industries stand house technological advancements more readily than others.
-Some industries will be merely advanced by data science, artificial intelligence, and machine learning capacities, while others will be transformed.
-So which industries will be basically unrecognizable in a few years due to the advances in machine learning?
-It isn’t easy to know for sure, but one way to project is by using the 2020 Gartner MQ data science (magic quadrant) to gain some useful insights.
+That being said, some industries house technological advancements more readily than others.
+Some initiatives will be merely advanced by data science, artificial intelligence, and machine learning capacities, while others will be transformed.
+So which industries will be unrecognizable in a few years due to the advances in machine learning?
+It isn’t easy to know, but one way to project is by using the 2020 Gartner MQ data science (magic quadrant) to gain useful insights.

-Gartner’s magic quadrant breaks up the major (and minor) players in any industry into four types: Visionaries, Leader, Challengers, and Niche Players.
-By taking into account qualities and characteristics such as ‘Ability to Execute’ and ‘Completeness of Vision, ‘ Gartner can use data analytics to place various players within the respective magic quadrants.
-This helps to get a clearer, visualized picture of the industries right now, as well as where they’re headed.
+Gartner’s magic quadrant breaks up the major (and minor) players in any industry into four types: Visionaries, Leaders, Challengers, and Niche Players.
+By considering qualities and characteristics such as ‘Ability to Execute’ and ‘Completeness of Vision, ‘ Gartner can use data analytics to place various players within the respective magic quadrants.
+This helps to get a clearer, visualized picture of the industries right now and where they’re headed.
 With that in mind, a few industries will likely change completely due to machine learning in the coming years.

 The Food Industry